tessercat/daoistic-book/daodejing/38/english.md

 yet we take them for fools.

 So true moral authority
-lies in hope, not grievance,
+lies in hope, not hatred,
 in fact, not fiction.

 So reject one,